rosell-dk/dom-util-for-webp/README.md

 The behaviour can be modified by extending *ImageUrlReplacer* and overriding public methods such as *replaceUrl*

+ImageUrlReplacer uses the  `Sunra\PhpSimple\HtmlDomParser`[library](https://github.com/sunra/php-simple-html-dom-parser) for parsing and modifying HTML.
+It wraps [simplehtmldom](http://simplehtmldom.sourceforge.net/).
+Simplehtmldom supports invalid HTML (it does not touch the invalid parts)

 ### Example: Customized behaviour

 ```php